raspberrypilearning/networking-lessons/Lesson-1/lesson-plan-1.md

 ###All students are able to:

-- explain that a computer network is two or more computers joined together
+- Explain that a computer network is two or more computers joined together
-- use a simple program to send messages between two computers
+- Use a simple program to send messages between two computers

 ###Most students are able to:

-- explain that every computer on a network needs a unique addreess called an IP address
+- Explain that every computer on a network needs a unique addreess called an IP address
-- make simple changes to their program such as changing screen prompts and adding welcome messages
+- Make simple changes to their program such as changing screen prompts and adding welcome messages

 ###Some students are able to:

-- make more complex changes to their program such as sending responses to key words
+- Make more complex changes to their program such as sending responses to key words

 ## Lesson Summary